Hannah Johnston Bailey: Career

 Bailey taught school in Plattekill, New York from 1858 to 1867.
 She ran her late husband's businesses, a factory producing oilcloth and a carpet store, from 1882 until 1889, and 1891, respectively.

 In 1883, she joined the Women's Christian Temperance Union (WCTU), and worked with Lillian M. N. Stevens to establish a reformatory for women in Maine.
 She represented Maine at the National Conference of Charities and Correction.
 In 1887, she became head of the WCTU's new Department of Peace and Arbitration, and through the organization worked to oppose war and violence in all forms, including capital punishment, lynching, prizefighting, military conscription, even toy soldiers and military drills in schools.
 In 1898 she was elected president of the Woman's Temperance Publishing Association, the publishing arm of the WCTU, succeeding Matilda Carse.
 She also served as business manager.

-She was editor and publisher of two WCTU peace periodicals, Pacific Banner and Acorn (intended for young readers), from her home in Winthrop, Maine.
-She retired from her WCTU posts in 1916, as World War I began and the WCTU endorsed American involvement.
+She was editor and publisher of two WCTU peace periodicals, Pacific Banner and Acorn (intended for young readers), from her home in Winthrop, Maine. [issues of these publications are available online through the Swarthmore Peace Collection archive] She retired from her WCTU posts in 1916, as World War I began and the WCTU endorsed American involvement.